Tamil Nadu Assembly once again adopts Bill to exempt students from appearing for NEET

 However, Governor RN Ravi had returned the Bill to the Assembly for reconsideration on February 1.
 Ravi had said that the Bill was against the interest of students from rural areas and who are economically weaker.

 The Dravida Munnetra Kazhagam-led government then convened a special Assembly session to adopt the Bill again.
 On Tuesday, Speaker M Appavu announced that the resolution had been adopted unanimously.
-Before the voting, Bharatiya Janata Party members staged a walkout without raising any objection.
+Before the voting, Bharatiya Janata Party members staged a walkout without raising any objections.

 During the proceedings of the House, Chief Minister MK Stalin said that the reasons cited by the governor to reject the Bill were not correct.